software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 ## Building and Testing The Project
 1. Download Unity 2018.3.6f1 (later versions should be compatible, but this is our development Unity build)
 2. Open the ar-mini-games project in Unity by navigating to the "Assets" folder from root directory.
-3. Open DartsGame.Unity
+3. Open DartsGameARBuild.Unity from the "Scenes" folder.
 4. Press the "Play" Button to launch the game.
-And The "Pause" Button to Stop
+And The "Pause" Button to Stop.
-5. Navigate to the "Editor" folder, open "UnitTests.cs" to view code for unit tests
+5. Navigate to the "Editor" folder, open "UnitTests.cs" to view code for unit tests .
-6. From navigation bar, under the "Window" > "General" > "Test Runner"
+6. From navigation bar, go to "Window" > "General" > "Test Runner".
 7. "Test Runner" will open in a new pane.
-Select the "EditMode" tab, then click "Run All" to run tests
+Select the "EditMode" tab, then click "Run All" to run tests.

 ## Developers
 [**Antony Sunwoo**](https://github.com/asunwoo98) | NYU '19